 Queen Elizabeth the First

 Elizabeth Hardwick, who was born in Kentucky in 1916, attended the University of Kentucky (and early on decided, as she famously put it, to become a New York Jewish intellectual), worked very hard at her fiction.
-Her short stories caused her transports of creative angst, and her three novels, The Ghostly Lover (1945), The Simple Truth (1955), and Sleepless Nights (1979), each progressively better than that last, were painstakingly achieved.
+Her short stories caused her transports of creative angst, and her three novels, The Ghostly Lover (1945), The Simple Truth (1955), and Sleepless Nights (1979), each progressively better than the last, were painstakingly achieved.
 And the work is visible, especially in Sleepless Nights, the culmination of her fiction.

 The problem is that the work shouldn’t be visible, as she knew herself.
 “The novels are beautiful,” she wrote: